ClarkWalker/espeak_tts_script/README.md

 1. Clone or otherwise download this repo somewhere into your home directory.
 2. cd into the directory and run `chmod +x tts.sh` to make the script executable.
 3. Now all you need to do is set a keyboard shortcut to run the *tts.sh* script.
 	* Settings will very between distros and desktops, but the process of adding a shortcut should be mostly the same.
-For me (again I'm on Linux Mint 19 with the gnome 3 desktop environment runnign on the x window system), the process is.
+For me (again I'm on Linux Mint 19 with the gnome 3 desktop environment running on the x window system), the process is.

 	1. Go to settings,
 	2. search for keyboard shortcuts,